v-rajagt/IntuneDocs/intune/apps/apps-configure-chrome-android.md

 ## Prerequisites

-- Android Enterprise enrollment
+- The user's Android Enterprise device must be enrolled in Intune.
+For more information, see [Set up enrollment of Android Enterprise work profile devices](./enrollment/android-work-profile-enroll.md).
-- Google Chrome is added as Managed Google Play app
+- Google Chrome is added as a Managed Google Play app.
+For more information about Managed Google Play, see [Connect your Intune account to your Managed Google Play account](./enrollment/connect-intune-android-enterprise.md).

 ## Configuration steps